nicklockwood/Expression/README.md

 .postfix(String)
 ```

 These symbols represent operators.
-Currently operators must be a single character, but can be almost any symbol that wouldn't conflict with the valid identifier names.
+Operators can be one or more characters long, and can contain almost any symbol that wouldn't conflict with a valid identifier name.
 You can overload existing infix operators with a post/prefix variant, or vice-versa.
-Disambiguation depends on the white-space surrounding the operator (which is the same approach used by Swift), although Expression will attempt to disambiguate based on the surrounding operator and operands as well.
+Disambiguation depends on the white-space surrounding the operator (which is the same approach used by Swift).

 Any valid identifier may also be used as a postfix operator, by placing it after an operator or literal value.
 For example, you could define `m` and `cm` as postfix operators when handling distance logic, or `hours`, `minutes` and `seconds` operators for computing times.

 Operator precedence follows standard BODMAS order, with multiplication/division given precedence over addition/subtraction.
 Prefix operators take precedence over postfix operators, which take precedence over infix ones.
 There is currently no way to specify precedence for custom operators - they all have equal priority to addition/subtraction.

+**Note**: Although there are currently no built-in boolean operators, if you wish to implement these then it should work as expected, with the caveat that short-circuiting is not supported.
+The parser will also recognize the ternary `?:` operator, treating `a ? b : c` as a single infix operator, but with three arguments.

 ```swift
 .function(String, arity: Int)